-Then, I would like to show my special appreciations to my supervisor Assoc.
-Prof. Dr. Rahib Abiyev, for his kindness, humility, patience, and support.
-He was actually very helpful, And special thanks to Mr. Tayseer Al-Shanablah who provided me with brotherhood, which I - a foreign student - miss in this far away country from my homeland.
+Then, I would like to show my special appreciations to my supervisor Dr. Okan Donangil, for his kindness, humility, patience, and support.
+He was actually very helpful, And special thanks to Dr. Şenol Bektaş who provided me with brotherhood, which I-a foreign student - miss in this far away country from my homeland.

 After that, I love to send my special thanks to my family, to whom it was not possible to be what I am now without them.
 I won't ever forget their encouragement and support as long as I am alive.
 Thank you father, you have always been my ideal.
 Mother, I am so glad to thank you at this particular moment of my life, your prayers helped making this day come true.
-I also thank Mohammed, you are my brother, and I guess this word explains my feelings.
-Finally special thanks to my little sister: Bassma.
+I also thank my brothers.
+Finally special thanks to my little sister.
 I love you all so much.